 What is engineering outsourcing for high-tech product development?

-As products and technology become more complex, the expertise needed to update and develop new versions of high-tech product development increases.
-It’s difficult, if not impossible, for a company to have in-house staff with all the technical skills needed.
+As technology advances, high-tech product development requires increasingly specialized expertise.
+It’s rare for any company to have in-house staff with all the necessary technical skills.

 The need for specialized skills often drives OEMs to partner with our team at Orthogone.
-For example, a medical device manufacturer with industry-leading image detection needed FPGA expertise to take their products to the next level.
+For example, a medical device manufacturer with industry-leading image detection needs FPGA expertise to take his products to the next level.
 They partnered with our team to develop the latest version of their product.

-Read the case study about our FPGA design for a highly programmable image processing engine.
+Read the case study about our FPGA design for a highly programmable innovative image processing engine.

 Crucial differences between outsourced engineering services and other outsourced services

 There is no one-size-fits-all model for engineering outsourcing.
 Every company, team, and project will have its own unique needs.
-However, there are 3 categories that engineering outsourcing services generally fall into:
+However, there are 3 categories that custom engineering services generally fall into:

 1 – Augmenting your in-house staff

-With this option, the outsourced team members work side-by-side with your in-house team, either in person at your offices or remotely with frequent meetings.
-The augmenting model works well for OEMs that have a large engineering team in-house and require specific expertise for a project.
+With this option, the outsourced team members work side-by-side with your in-house team, either in person at your offices or remotely, with frequent meetings.
+The augmenting model works well for OEMs with an in-house extensive engineering team and requires specific expertise for a project.
 By augmenting your in-house team with an engineering services partner, your team members will benefit from knowledge transfer and learn more about the new technology from experienced developers.

 Find answers to frequently asked questions in our Custom Engineering Services FAQs